Black Cohosh: An Ancient Herb with Modern Uses

 Safety and Side Effects

-As with any medication or supplement, there are potential safety concerns and side effects associated with the use of Actaea racemosa.
+As with any medication or supplement, there are potential safety concerns and side effects associated with the use of Actaea Racemosa.
 It is important to be aware of these before beginning to take this herb.

 Contraindications